Azure/fleet/docs/howtos/crp.md

     * `requiredDuringSchedulingIgnoredDuringExecution` terms are requirements that a cluster must meet before it can be picked; and
-    * `preferredDuringSchedulingIgnoredDuringExecution` terms are requirements that, if a cluster meets, will set Fleet to prioritze it in scheduling.
+    * `preferredDuringSchedulingIgnoredDuringExecution` terms are requirements that, if a cluster meets, will set Fleet to prioritize it in scheduling.

 * A topology spread constraint can help you spread resources evenly across different groups of clusters.
 For example, you may want to have a database replica deployed in each region